San Pietro Summer Travel Prize

 Note that exotic travel does not have to mean hiking in the jungle or riding a camel across the Sahara.
 You can also take a road trip along the Mississippi River, a canoe trip in Vermont, travel to Ireland to discover your long-lost Irish roots, or visit China to experience what the other side of the world is like.

 There is NO GPA REQUIREMENT and NO CITIZENSHIP REQUIREMENT, but students must be in good disciplinary standing and enrolled during the term in which they apply.
 All students must be enrolled at Caltech as a current sophomore, junior or senior.
 Freshmen are not eligible for the SanPietro.
 Exchange or visiting students are not eligible.
 All applicants must be 18 or older by application deadline.
+All students applying must be fully vaccinated with a WHO approved vaccine.
+(No religious or medical exceptions.)
+Winners will be required to receive a booster at least one month before departure if they have previously not received one yet.
+No exceptions to any requirements.

 For more information on the prize, application process and proposal directions, please download the Information and Application Directions PDF at the top of this page.